 Grapefruit has the highest water content of any fruit making it a wonderful way to add extra hydration into your diet, it has been praised for its ability to aid in weight loss, it has been shown to lower bad cholesterol, and support a healthy immune system.

-Grapefruits can be a wonderful healthy snack on their own, added to brighten up a salad, in cocktails, added to tarts nd cakes, as a frozen dessert, with seafood, and seafood.
+Grapefruits can be a wonderful healthy snack on their own, brighten up a salad, in cocktails, and can be added to tarts and cakes.